 Taking the first step in your child’s care journey

-Whether we meet for the first time in the hospital or at the McNeely Pediatric Diabetes Center and Endocrine Clinic at Children’s, we’ll start giving your family the facts and support you need from day one.
+Whether we meet for the first time in the hospital or at the McNeely Pediatric Diabetes Center and Endocrine Clinic at Children’s, we’ll start by giving your family the facts and provide the support you need from day one.
 Below are a few key things to know when preparing for a visit with one of our specialists.

 The first time we meet

 Many of our patients have diabetes, but we also care for children and teens with a wide range of other endocrine disorders.
 The starting point for your family’s care journey will vary depending on your child’s specific needs.

 - Children and teens recently diagnosed with diabetes often start off with a short hospital stay at Children’s – St Paul.
 During this stay, you and your child will learn basic skills for managing diabetes.
 You’ll also meet several members of your child’s care team.